-- 4 Annual cash incentive payouts are with respect to performance during 2014, 2013 and 2012.
+The number of stock options granted to each named executive officer that were outstanding as of December 31, 2014 is set forth in the "incentive Plan Awards" subsection that follows later in this circular.
+Annual cash incentive payouts are with respect to performance during 2014, 2013 and 2012.
 Payouts were made in the first quarter of 2015, 2014 and 2013, respectively, following certification of the achievement of applicable performance goals.
-Additional information is provided in the "Compensation Discussion and Analysis" section of this circular. - Pension value represents the compensatory portion of the change in the accrued pension obligation.
-The amount reflected for Mr. Smith in 2012 was due to his increase in base salary and the increase in his supplemental executive retirement plan (SERP) annual benefit from 50% to 60% of his base salary.
-The amount reflected for Ms. Taylor Martin in 2014 was due to her increase in base salary.
-As part of her participation in one of our U.K. defined benefit pension plans, Ms. Taylor Martin has agreed to a 6% salary sacrifice arrangement.
-The U.K. subsidiary that employs Ms. Taylor Martin then contributes this amount to the plan along with a company contribution.
-The amounts reflected for Ms. Taylor Martin in this column of the table are net of her salary contributions of \$41,485, \$32,827 and \$32,691 for 2014, 2013 and 2012, respectively, as the "Salary" column of this table reflects Ms. Taylor Martin's total salary (prior to her contribution to the plan).
-Additional information is provided in the "Pension and Other Retirement Benefits" section of this circular. - All other compensation for 2014 includes the following perquisites: - For Mr. Smith, tax and financial planning advice of \$17,155. - For Mr. Bello, tax and financial planning advice of \$21,265. - For Ms. Taylor Martin, expatriate relocation costs of \$71,539 and tax and financial planning advice of \$49,387. - For Mr. Craig, company car service of \$52,744.
+Additional information is provided in the "Compensation Discussion and Analysis" section of this circular.
+Pension value represents the compensatory portion of the change in the accrued pension obligation.
+The amount reflected for Mr. Smith in 2012 was due to his increase in hase salary and the increase in hais supplemental executive retirement plan (SERP) annual benefit from 50% to 60% of his base salary.
+The amount reflected for Ms. Taylor Martin in in 2014 was due to her increase in hase salary and the increase in hais coulting and the table are net of her salary contributions of \$41,485, \$32,827 and \$32,691 for 2014, 2013 and 2012, respectively, as the "Salary" column of this table reflects Ms. Taylor Martin base and ther contribution to the plan).
+Additional information is provided in the "Pension and Other Retirement Benefits" section of this circular.
+All other compensation for 2014 includes the following perquisites:

+For Mr. Smith, tax and financial planning advice of \$17,155.
+For Mr. Bello, tax and financial planning advice of \$21,265.
+For Ms. Taylor Martin, expatriate relocation costs of \$71,539 and tax and financial planning advice of \$49,387.
+For Mr. Craig, company car service of \$52,744.